claudiabcn/sprint6-reactBudgets/README.md

 # ⚡️ SPRINT 6: Using React for Budget Calculator

-This project is a comprehensive budget calculator application built with **React** and **TypeScript**, allowing users to create, customize, and share service budget estimates.
+This project is a comprehensive budget calculator application built with React and TypeScript, allowing users to create, customize, and share service budget estimates for SEO campaigns, Ads, and web development services.

 ## 🎯 Objectives: